Published April 2016

 By: Daniel Alegre, President of Global Partnerships, Google

-The television industry is in the midst of a massive change.
+The TV industry is in the midst of a massive change.
 The rise of new content models and connected devices has led to more choice than ever--both for content creators and consumers.
 But with this choice and opportunity comes new challenges to solve as well.

 I spoke to the TV industry at the Closing General Session of the National Association of Broadcasters Show.
-In the keynote I discussed the rebirth of TV and how we’re helping Broadcasters and Distributors with discovery, monetization and content creation.
+In the keynote I discussed the rebirth of the TV industry and how we’re helping Broadcasters and Distributors with discovery, monetization and content creation.

 Announcing new ways to find where and when to watch your favorite shows